-I am going to do this a little backwards and give you food ideas and some meal plans in this post and then follow-up soon in a second post on exactly how to begin making this transition (UPDATE: click here and here for those follow up posts).
+I am going to do this a little backward and give you food ideas and some meal plans in this post and then follow-up soon in a second post on exactly how to begin making this transition (UPDATE: head to how to transition to table foods to learn more).
 To be honest, I wanted to have a resource for myself, since Isaac (10 months old) is right in the middle of this transition and I am struggling to make sure he has enough variety.

 I am organizing the list into three categories: fruits/vegetables, starches/carbs, and proteins.
 When putting together meals, plan for at least one food in each of these three groups.
 Also, keep in mind that if you mash up a casserole or lasagna all three categories may be covered in one shot.
 For example with the lasagna: spaghetti sauce= protein, noodles= carbs, and meat or cheese= protein.

 Tips for Feeding Table Foods to Babies

 - Make sure everything you give your baby for the first time is closely monitored.
 Chew a small piece in your mouth first and pay attention to how hard it is to chew.
 If it doesn’t break down easily and quickly, it probably isn’t a good choice.
 Get more tips on how to transition to table foods here.

 - Stay calm if your baby coughs or chokes a little, it will happen.
 If you freak out they will freak out.
 If they are coughing or choking on a food frequently, stop giving it to them and re-introduce at a later date.
 Read more about how to handle and move past frequent baby gagging here.

 - Cut food into small pieces so they can chew it easily.
 Cut beans in half and make sure meats are soft and moist.
 Help your baby with foods that are difficult to pick up, don’t make the pieces bigger until you are sure they can manage them.

 - This is a list of table foods, not necessarily finger foods, although many of them are.
 For example, spread hummus on crackers or serve cottage cheese.